norcams/docs-enduser/docs/create-virtual-machine.rst

    :align: center
    :alt: Dashboard - Launch instance - finished

 After a few moments, the virtual machine is up and running.
-If you chose a public IPv4 address the virtual machine is accessible from the Internet, but you need to manage security groups in order to reach it.
-By default, all network access is denied.

 Allowing SSH and ICMP access